skip to main content

 Can I still watch NASCAR on Peacock?

 Yes, you can watch four NASCAR Cup Series races live on Peacock this year.
-Those races will be the same that air live on NBC, including the regular-season finale and three playoff events.
+Those races will be the same that air live on NBC, including three playoff events.

 Can I watch NASCAR on Roku?